Skip to main content

 • The expiry event is recorded in the request’s activity log with the original deadline.

-What recipients see
+How recipients see the deadline

 When a recipient opens an expired request link, they see a notice that the request has expired.
 The attestation form is not available.
 The message directs them to contact the person who sent the request if they need a new link.